 DATA_USED_TO_TRACK_YOU.
 Apple defines audio data as The user’s voice or sound recordings, thus it’s not definite if these apps listen to your microphone or use some other type of sound recording.

-My data set contains 18 835 apps, but only slightly more than a third of those have provided privacy details.
-Of these apps there are seven that confess to collecting audio data for third party tracking purposes:
+My data set contains 22 812 apps, of which about half have provided privacy details.
+Of these apps there are nine that confess to collecting audio data for third party tracking purposes:

 - Chime - Mobile Banking